RexanWONG/donation-page-dapp/README.md

 * Node.js
 * npm
 * Metamask
-* Some Goerli ETH in your wallet
+* Some Goerli ETH in your wallet (for tinkering with the project :))

 # Getting started
 To get started with forking the project, follow the steps below: